 We are a Clubmark accredited club for adults and young cricketers, playing in the Birmingham League and local Worcestershire leagues.

 We run three Saturday sides, a Sunday team, a midweek evening eleven and numerous youth teams from Under 9 to Under 16 age groups.
-Kwik Cricket for children aged six to ten every is held at the Club on Friday evening throughout the summer, from Friday 24th April 6:30pm.
+Kwik Cricket for children aged five to eight every is held at the Club on Friday evening throughout the summer, from Friday 24th April 6:30pm.